 Understand what is the core function of the business.
 What is it that makes them exist?
 What are their unique selling points?

 As well as getting a brief understanding of what they offer, dig deeper to understand if they offer a range of products or services and learn to understand the key differences between these products.
+The best place to find this information would be the company’s own website.
+You will be able to find additional information on popular search engines such as Google or Bing.
+If you are fortunate enough to know someone who already works there or have a mutual friend, reach out to them, they could give you valuable information nobody else knows!

 Consider your own working history, has it involved working with similar products or products within a similar industry?
 Are there any interesting comparisons and experiences from your past you could draw upon at the job interview to demonstrate your knowledge of what the business offers and how your knowledge fits into that.